• DIY/Home

 First of all, let’s all just agree that it is perfectly natural if your children are having trouble falling asleep during the quarantine Adults all over the world are reporting trouble sleeping, more vivid dreams than usual, and all kinds of disruptions in their usual sleeping patterns.
 Can we even wonder if our children are going through the same thing?

-Even if they are not old enough to quite understand what’s going on, or even if you have limited their access to the worst of the news – kids are smart and incredibly adept at picking up your own feelings and moods.
+Even if they are not old enough to quite understand what’s going on, or even if you have limited their access to the worst of the news – kids are smart and incredibly adept at picking up their own feelings and moods.
 Chances are they will have some trouble going to sleep.

 What To Do If Your Kids Have Trouble Sleeping During Quarantine